Directed and Written by Min-suk Kim

 The best superhero movie this year is not Captain America or Thor or Green Lantern or X-Men: First Class; it features no costumes, no secret origins and amazingly, no exposition.

-The obvious comparison for this film is M. Night Shyamalan’s Unbreakable, but where that film ends Haunters begins, skipping the traditional secret origin and in fact any explanations for the super-powers on display.
+The obvious comparison for this film is M. Night Shyamalan’s Unbreakable, but where that film ends Haunters begins, skipping the traditional secret origin and in fact any explanations for the

 Cho-In (Dong-won Kang) is your Mr. Glass analogue.
 Like Elijah Price he is crippled, but with a prosthetic leg instead of Osteogenesis Imperfecta.
 He has the strange ability to mentally control anyone that he can see.
 We get a very cursory introduction to Cho-In as a young boy, not to explain how he got his powers, but to show us his incredibly screwed up childhood: when Cho-In used his powers to save his mother from a beating by Cho-In’s abusive Dad, his mother tried to kill him as a monster, forcing Cho-In to run away.

 Im Kyu-Nam (Ko Soo) is your Unbreakable-style hero.
 Unlike Bruce Willis, he can bleed, but he seems almost impossible to kill and he heals very fast.
 When Cho-In tries to steal the money from the safe of the Utopia pawn store that Kyu-Nam manages, Kyu-Nam discovers that he is the only man in the world immune to Cho-In’s mind control abilities.
 (The film suggests that this is related to Kyu-Nam’s healing ability.
 He starts out affected, but gets better.)